mooseyscountrygarden.com » Perennial Plants « Blue Corydalis | Echinacea - Coneflowers »

 Pretty Pink Peony

 There's been continuous flowering from late spring right through into summer.
-The first peonies to bloom are a peachy apricot colour - they're named Hawaiian Coral.
+The first peonies to bloom are a peachy apricot colour - I have recorded them as being named Hawaiian Coral, but I could be wrong.
 The flowers fade to a disappointing pale cream almost immediately they open, though.
 So as for picking for the house vases - forget it!
-Colour lasting almost as long as a Hawaiian sunset, petals dropping off one by one...
+Colour not even lasting as long as a Hawaiian sunset, petals dropping off one by one...

 Oh so pretty for a few magical days...